 If you’re looking for a stylish way to do your bit for the environment, why not consider installing window shutters?

 Window shutters are incredibly eco-friendly!

 - They’re timeless and durable – because they’re built to last meaning that they very rarely, if ever, need to be replaced which saves on materials and reduces the amount of rubbish you’re creating.

 - They’re made from natural wood which comes from replanted trees or designated forest areas which are carefully managed.

-- They’re low maintenance and easy to keep clean which means that you’re not spraying endless amounts of harmful chemicals into the air.
+- They require low maintenance and are easy to keep clean which means that you’re not spraying endless amounts of harmful chemicals into the air.

 Some people are put off by how solar panels look but when you weigh up the huge number of benefits they provide, their appearance seems trivial.
 By taking advantage of solar power, you can dramatically reduce your energy consumption and even sell any excess energy you produce to your utility company.
 Government grants, incentives and tax breaks are just a few of the other benefits available to those who use solar power in their home.

 Solar panels are a great long-term investment so it’s worth bearing in mind that if you’re thinking of moving in the next few years, they may not be a financially viable solution for you.

 Knowing how to make your home more environmentally friendly is made easy with these five ideas.
 Each of these ideas can make a really big difference to your home’s impact on the planet – but don’t feel the pressure to implement them all at once.
 Choose the one that feels the most realistic for you, and start creating a more eco-friendly home from there.